 Create a social media event

 Social media is a wonderful place to build an online community.
-You can create a unique hashtag for your wedding, such as #John&RoseAugust2021 or #TheSmithsAreGettingMarried, or even #MrAndMrsTaylor2021.
+You can create a unique wedding hashtag, such as #John&RoseAugust2021 or #TheSmithsAreGettingMarried, or even #MrAndMrsTaylor2021.
 Most hashtags need to be recognizable and easy to remember.
 You can print them out on your invitation cards and the wedding signage on the day.
 Alternatively, you can also use a social media pod with free WiFi, your social media profiles, and the wedding’s hashtag to encourage your guests to post photos.
 The practice enables you to tag guests or to upload pictures to write a grouped thank you message.

 The best social media platforms for this purpose are Instagram, Facebook, and TikTok.
 You can create a private Facebook page for your wedding.
 TikTok also uses hashtags, but they are integrated into short videos rather than photos.